Reviews You Can Rely On

 The Hoka Transport and Clifton 10 utilize moderate drops of seven millimeters.
 This range proved most versatile in our testing, accommodating various walking styles while maintaining natural biomechanics.
 The Brooks Ghost Max, with its eight-millimeter drop, sits at the upper end of this range but manages to feel balanced thanks to its rocker design.

 The Altra Experience Flow stands out with its four-millimeter drop, staying true to the brand's natural foot movement philosophy.
-During testing, this lower drop promoted a more midfoot strike pattern and felt particularly comfortable for those accustomed to minimalist footwear.
+During testing, this lower drop promoted a midfoot strike pattern and was particularly comfortable for those already accustomed to minimalist footwear.

 walking shoes womens - the nike motiva has a very high heel-to-toe drop, which was measured...